Leaving the Oasis

 Thomas H. Huxley

-I am reminded of a man who was serving in Vietnam during the war in the 70s.
-He told us of one patrol where, after many days of bugs, mud and fear of engagement with the enemy, their unit came upon a luxurious pool of water complete with background waterfall!
+I am reminded of a man who served in Vietnam during the war in the 1970s.
+He told us of one patrol where, after many days of bugs, mud, and fear of engagement with the enemy, their unit came upon a luxurious pool of water complete with a background waterfall!

 It is carried through in the habit of always keeping just a little maintenance happening in the background, even in the oasis, so that we do not lose too many steps forward.
 It is also in knowing that many of us can lose focus and be softly lulled into a deep sleep where an enemy of what we are trying to achieve softly approaches.

-Reflect and check: Is your community inspiring and releasing you to go onwards and upwards to new heights in your career or holding you down?
-Are you getting things done with education and motivation and or just treading water?
+Reflect and check: Is your community inspiring and releasing you to reach new heights in your career or holding you down?
+Are you getting things done with education and motivation, or just treading water?

 Thanks for reading!
 I’d love you to share your thoughts in the comment space below!